tudasc/TypeART/README.md

 *Note*: Heap allocations are instrumented before optimizations to prevent loss of type information in some cases.

-##### Wrapper usage in CMake build systems
+##### CMake projects

-For plain Makefiles, the wrapper replaces the GCC/Clang compiler variables, e.g., `CC` or `MPICC`.
-For CMake, during the configuration, it is advised to disable the wrapper temporarily.
-This is due to CMake executing internal compiler checks, where we do not need TypeART instrumentation:
+When using CMake, the wrapper must be disabled during configuration (to pass internal compiler checks) but enabled for the build.

 ```shell
 # Temporarily disable wrapper with environment flag TYPEART_WRAPPER=OFF for configuration: